lfariabr/gen-ai-powered-data-analytics/docs/01-task1/01-task1.md

 ## Key steps in conducting EDA
 EDA consists of four main steps, which can be enhanced with GenAI tools:

-### 1️⃣ Understanding the dataset
+### 1 - Understanding the dataset
 Before jumping into analysis, take time to familiarize yourself with the dataset.
 Ask yourself:

 - What are the key variables (e.g., payment history, income levels, credit utilization)?
 - Are there categorical or numerical data points?
 - Are there missing or inconsistent values?

-Using GenAI: You can use AI-powered summarization tools to quickly scan a dataset and generate an overview.
+**Using GenAI:** You can use AI-powered summarization tools to quickly scan a dataset and generate an overview.
 Tools such as ChatGPT or Google Gemini can help interpret column headers, suggest relevant features, and summarize key statistics.

 > - 💡 Example prompt: "Analyze this dataset and provide a summary of key columns, including common patterns and missing values."

-### 2️⃣ Identifying missing values and outliers
+### 2 - Identifying missing values and outliers
 Incomplete data can lead to poor predictions.
 Missing values in credit risk datasets may result from human error, system failures, or unreported financial activity.

 Here are some common techniques for handling missing data: